The College Board Advanced Placement™ Computer Science-Principles Summer Institute: Mr. John Meinzen

 Knowledge Statements: (i.e. Are AP CSP teachers aware that...)

 • AP Exam structure varies by course.
-The AP CSP course has two sections: multiple-choice questions and performance task (i.e. Create Task).
+The AP CSP Course and Exam has two sections: 70 multiple-choice questions and 4 performance task prompts (i.e. Create Task).

-• AP Exams are designed to assess BOTH students’ mastery of knowledge and skills at the end of a course, and their ability to apply that knowledge and skills to demonstrate understanding.
+• AP Exams are designed to assess BOTH students’ mastery of knowledge and skills at the end of a course, and their ability to apply that knowledge and skills to demonstrate understanding of the Learning Objectives.

 Read and Complete - Workshop Handbook: Lesson 8: page 49 -50

-1. Review page 163 of CED and the Weighting for the Multiple Choice Exam and Create Task
+1. Review page 164 of CED and the Weighting for the Multiple Choice Questions and Create Task Prompts that make up the 3 hour Written Exam.

-3. Review page 168 of CED to understand the Create Task's definitions for specific verbs
+2. Review page 170 of CED to understand the Create Task's definitions for specific Verbs

 5. Browse to APCentral and find the sample responses that have been scored by the Chief Reader.
 We will review at least one of these samples later.